 Cleaning Product Ingredient Safety Initiative

-ACI has launched the Cleaning Product Ingredient Safety Initiative (CPISI) in order to illustrate how safety data and risk assessment methodology are used to demonstrate the safe use of ingredients present in our members’ product.
+ACI developed the Cleaning Product Ingredient Safety Initiative (CPISI) in order to illustrate how safety data and risk assessment methodology are used to demonstrate the safe use of ingredients present in our members’ products.

 Complete human and environmental safety data will be made publicly available for every chemical ingredient used in every formulated consumer cleaning product manufactured by ACI members.
 This information will include sufficient hazard data and exposure information, consistent with the use of the ingredient, to perform a screening-level risk assessment demonstrating the safe use of each ingredient.